zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Andre says, “This looks like a major undertaking.”
 Anythin g that is “major” is large or important, big.
 An “undertaking” is a task, a  job to do, often a long and difficult one.
 So you will often see these words toget her, “a major undertaking,” meaning a big job to do.
 “Are you moving yourself?”
 An dre says, meaning are you doing this alone, is no one helping you.
 Of course, we think Andre is interested in stealing her stuff and so, of course, he wants to know if anyone else is coming over.

 Ellie, unhappily, says, “No, the movers are coming with the moving van tomorrow morning.”
 The “movers” are the people whose job it is to come and help you pack.
 You can actually hire people, pay them to come to yo ur house and help you put all your things into boxes if you have a lot of th ings, or perhaps if you’re old and don’t have the strength – or if you’re just lazy!
 Ellie is having the movers come over tomorrow with the moving van.
 By the way, I sho uld mention “mover” has a couple of different meanings in English, and those  are in the Learning Guide.
 A “van” is a large truck that is used usually to m ove things from one place to another.
 A “moving van” is usually a large what we w ould call “semi” or “semi truck.”
-She says, “I’m moving a few things into storage, a nd I’ll take a few of the perishables and essentials in my car, but they’ll be doin g the heavy lifting.”
+She says, “I’m moving a few things into storage, a nd I’ll take a few of the perishables and essentials in my car, but they’ll be doing the heavy lifting.”
 “Storage” is a place where you can keep your boxes and oth er things, perhaps because you don’t have room in your house, perhaps because you are moving to a smaller house, or because you just hate to throw anythi ng away – to get rid of anything – and you have too much stuff.
 We all have too  much stuff I think!

 Ellie says, “I’ll take a few of the perishables and essenti als in my car.”
 Something that is “perishable” (perishable) is something , usually food, that you need to keep in a freezer or refrigerator.
 If you d on’t, the food will, we would say, go bad; you won’t be able to eat it anymore.
 So meat , for example: you can’t keep the meat outside of a refrigerator for two days, t he meat will go bad.
 In fact, the recommended amount of time I think is two hours maxi mum.
 So, she’s taking these perishable with her.
 She’s also taking oth er “essentials,” things that she absolutely must have, things that she can’t wait to use : her toothbrush, or perhaps her favorite pillow.
 The movers, however, will be doing the heavy lifting.
 “To lift” (lift) means to take something very heavy and move it off of the ground or off of a table.
 You are picking it up; you are lifti ng it.
 So, “heavy lifting” as a noun is when you have a lot of very heavy things – things that w eigh a lot that need to